mucioosorio/Getting-and-Cleaning-Data/README.md

-in windows operating systema the original data filesmust be in .../Documents/samsung
+in windows operating system the original data files must be in .../Documents/samsung